scottTomaszewski/5e-markdown/README.md

 On each release, there are two possible zip artifacts:

 - `collapsed_sources_no_images.zip` - Just markdown, no images.
 Less than 25Mb compressed
-- `collapsed_sources_with_tokens.zip` - Markdown and monster tokens, only generates when `SOURCES` are added.
+- `collapsed_sources_with_tokens.zip` - Markdown and monster tokens, only generates when SOURCES are added.
 Over 600Mb with all sources

 ## Usage

 As is, Github Actions for this repo will only generate markdown for the SRD.
-To generate markdown for content you own, start by making a (private) github repo using this repo as a template (See [Github Docs - Creating a repository from a template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template)).
-As far as I know, you cant create private repos by forking, so use the template approach with a private repo.
+To generate markdown for content you own, start by making a (private) github repo using this repo as a template (See [Github Docs - Creating a repository from a template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template))

 ![image](https://user-images.githubusercontent.com/5295276/200853381-ba0f4da4-3117-40bc-924b-8c824056baa1.png)

 In your newly generated repo,

-1. Update the `.github/workflows/build.yml` file with the sources you want
+1. Update the `config.json` file with the sources you want.
+For information on how to use this file, see the json5e-convert-cli [json documentation](https://github.com/ebullient/json5e-convert-cli#additional-parameters)
-    1. In the yaml, the `env.SOURCES` field should be populated with a comma-separated list of books.
-For example, to generate markdown for the Player's Handbook, Monster Manual, and Dungeon Master Guide, you can set `SOURCES: "PHB,MM,DMG"`
+    1. There are two additional fields here: `json5e_convert_cli_version` for the version of json5e-convert-cli and `version_5etools` for the version of 5etools
 2. Commit and push the change
-3. Wait for the cli converter to do its thing (could take a few minutes, check progress in the `Actions` tab)
+3. Wait up to 20 minutes for the cli converter to do its thing
 4. When finished, go to your repo's Releases Page and download the markdown

 **Backup your vault or use a test vault before using this data!**